 How to Make Blueberry Coffee Cake

-- Combine the dry ingredients.
-Whisk together 2 cups of flour, sugar, baking powder, and salt in a medium bowl.
+Whisk together the flour, sugar, baking powder, and salt in a medium bowl so everything is evenly combined before mixing the batter.

 Tips for Success